The Difference Between Manifestation And Incarnation

 God Was Revealed

-God was manifest in the flesh, not incarnated in the flesh, in other words God made himself evident (his will or Spirit) through the man Jesus Christ.
-Jesus became a conduit to God through obedience which allowed Jesus to work in direct alignment with God’s will, in his power and with his authority.
-These were God given attributes that Jesus availed himself to through obedience.
-God did not become Jesus rather he worked through Jesus (Acts 2:22); Jesus did not become God but allowed God’s Spirit to make God’s will, his word and his plan, flow through his humanity (“the Father that dwelleth in me” – John 14:10) translating the will of God (a Spirit) into the acts/demonstration of Jesus (a man).
-Because of Jesus Christ’s obedience God’s purpose was exemplified and demonstrated.
-God’s purpose was fulfilled, man was redeemed.
+God was manifest in the flesh, not incarnated in the flesh, in other words, God made himself evident (his will or Spirit) through the man Jesus Christ.
+Jesus became a conduit to God through obedience which allowed Jesus to work in direct alignment with God’s will, in his power, and with his authority.
+These were God-given attributes that Jesus availed himself of through obedience.
+God did not become Jesus, rather he worked through Jesus (Acts 2:22); Jesus did not become God but allowed God’s Spirit (God’s will, his words, and his plan) to flow through his humanity (“the Father that dwelleth in me” – John 14:10) translating the will of God (a Spirit) into the actions and demonstration of Jesus (a man).
+Because of Jesus Christ’s obedience, God’s purpose was exemplified and demonstrated.
+God’s purpose was fulfilled, and man was redeemed.

-God gave specific criteria for the sacrifice that would satisfy the redemption of man, the humanity of, not the deity of Jesus Christ, satisfied that criteria.
-If you dilute the humanity of Jesus Christ and his overcoming of his human nature by submitting his flesh to an Almighty God, his example of being a human man with the same challenges and temptations that we face, we lose the significance of the sacrifice.
+God gave specific criteria for the sacrifice that would satisfy the redemption of man, humanity satisfied that criterion not the deity of Jesus Christ.
+If you dilute the humanity of Jesus Christ and the overcoming of his human nature by submitting his flesh to an Almighty God, his example of being a human with the same challenges and temptations that we all face, we lose the significance of the sacrifice.
 It becomes God circumventing the natural order he created and the criteria he ordained and applying a human tendency of the end justifies the means.
 If we take away the humanity of Christ, we dilute the sacrifice.
-Jesus becomes a Man/God that never overcame the same temptations we face as human beings because he would have had the advantage of being God and perfect without ever having had the free will choice to submit his flesh to the cross.
+Jesus becomes a Man/God that never overcame the same temptations we face as human beings because he would have had the advantage of being God and perfect without ever having had the free will choice to “sin” by having the ability to disobey God.